 Are any face-to-face meetings required?

-There is a full day seminar in late September 2018 on the UCLA campus.
-There are no summer meetings. and the monthly online meetings are also skipped in Dec., March and May.
+There are no summer meetings, and the monthly online meetings are also skipped in Dec., March and May.
 LSP Participants complete alternative independent assignments during these months (workshops, site visits, or personal learning modules).

 Can you participate if you are a part-time administrator?